SSL Certificate

 • and if you have a mail server or other services already in your organization, we could use that as well.

-Once the DNS record has been created and is propagated to the internet (this usually happens in a few hours but can take as long as 24 hours), the next step is to purchase and install the SSL certificate.
+Once the DNS record has been created and is propagated to the internet (this usually happens in a few hours but can take as long as 24 hours), the next step is to purchase and install the TLS certificate.

-Buying the actual SSL Certificate
+Buying the actual TLS Certificate

-Easy Way - Buy your SSL from Arts Management Systems
+Purchasing your TLS from Arts Management Systems

 • company name (do not abbreviate, provide the full legal company name)